Set Medical Provision

 We don’t treat the public Even treating contributors, freelancers, or anyone outside direct employment invalidates the exemption.

-It’s just first aid If clinical judgement, diagnostics, or medicines are involved, it crosses into regulated activity under TDDI.
+We’re only providing first aid If clinical judgement, diagnostics, or medicines are involved, it crosses into regulated activity under TDDI.

 The employer pays us Payment by an employer doesn’t make it an occupational health scheme.
 The structure and scope of care matter more than who is paying.

 You may think an invitation-only corporate event would be out of scope, but that’s not always the case.
-Even if your guest list is curated and the venue is private, the CQC may still require registration if non-staff (such as clients, press, members of the public) receive healthcare beyond basic first aid.
+Even if your guest list is curated and the venue is private, the CQC may still require registration if non-staff (such as clients, press, members of the public) receive healthcare including basic first aid.

 With the proposed removal of exemptions for temporary healthcare at cultural events, corporate functions involving audiences or guests will increasingly fall within scope, particularly when the healthcare provided involves triage, diagnostics, or clinical judgement.